TRP Toppers (Online): Sanjivani 2 At Third Spot; The Kapil Sharma Show Is Back On The Chart

 Bepanah Pyaarr & Yeh Hai Mohabbatein

-While Bepanah Pyaarr has jumped to the fifth spot and has managed to fetch 22.2 points, Yeh Hai Mohabbatein has slipped one slot down (to the sixth place) with 21.0 points.
+While Bepanah Pyaarr has jumped to the fifth spot and has fetched 22.2 points, Yeh Hai Mohabbatein has slipped one slot down (to the sixth place) with 21.0 points.

 Kundali Bhagya & The Kapil Sharma Show

-Kundali Bhagya has managed to occupy the seventh place with 18.7 points.
+Kundali Bhagya has occupied the seventh place with 18.7 points.
 The Kapil Sharma Show has returned to the chart.
-The show has managed to occupy the ninth spot with 13.0 points.
+The show has occupied the ninth spot with 13.0 points.

 Kulfi Kumar Bajewala & Taarak Mehta Ka Ooltah Chashmah

-Kulfi Kumar Bajewala and Taarak Mehta Ka Ooltah Chashmah have managed to retain their eighth and 10th places with 16.6 and 11.1 points, respectively.
+Kulfi Kumar Bajewala and Taarak Mehta Ka Ooltah Chashmah have retained their eighth and tenth places with 16.6 and 11.1 points, respectively.

 Top 10 Shows (Online)